gilch/hissp/docs/style_guide.rst

 To avoid confusion,
 do not use triple-semicolon comments as headings at all.

-Prefer module docstrings over top-level comments where applicable.
+Prefer module docstrings over top-level comments where applicable
-Module docstrings are not for implementation details internal to their module.

-Docstrings can use some other markup format if the whole team can agree on one, and it's done for the entire project.
-But reStructuredText is the default in the Python ecosystem.
-You can automatically generate API documentation with these.

 ;;;; Headings
 +++++++++++++